|Location:||Cambodia – Oddar Meanchey province|

 An investigation by the Thai National Human Rights Commission found Mitr Phol directly responsible for the forced evictions and associated human rights violations.
 The land grabs led to the “collapse of the community,” commissioner Niran Phitakwatchara said at a press conference.
 Rarely, if ever, has a national human rights commission issued such a strong condemnation of a private company.
 In its final report, the Commission called upon Mitr Phol to “correct and remedy the impacts.”
 Yet, Mitr Phol has steadfastly refused to provide any form of compensation to the Cambodian families whose lives it destroyed.

-In 2011, representatives of the evicted families submitted a complaint against Mitr Phol to the grievance mechanism of Bonsucro – an industry dominated “sustainable” sugarcane multi-stakeholder initiative, to which Mitr Phol belonged.
+In 2011, representatives of the evicted families submitted a complaint against Mitr Phol to the grievance mechanism of Bonsucro – an industry dominated “sustainable” sugarcane multi-stakeholder initiative to which Mitr Phol belonged.
 Mitr Phol withdrew its membership in Bonsucro rather than address the complaint.
 Three years later, the company was quietly reinstated even though it failed to re-engage in the complaint resolution process.

 Inclusive Development International, together with local partners Equitable Cambodia and LICADHO, filed another complaint with Bonsucro’s grievance mechanism on behalf of the families in 2016.
 Two years later, the complaint was dismissed by Bonsucro’s board on the grounds that it had not received “cogent evidence that…Mitr Phol breached the terms of Bonsucro’s Code of Conduct in place at the time.”

 Frustrated by Bonsucro’s inaction, with Inclusive Development International’s assistance, the families filed a landmark class-action lawsuit against Mitr Phol in the Thai courts.
 The transboundary class action Hoy Mai & Others vs. Mitr Phol Co.
 Ltd. is the first of its kind in Southeast Asia.
-The litigation will proceed in November 2020.

 It has been a long road to justice for the Oddar Meanchey communities, and there’s still a way to go, but there is now real hope that Mitr Phol and its industry enablers will finally be held to account.